Finding a place to stay overnight with your RV that’s in an ideal location with a great view is hard.

 These lots come with their deeds (or a share of the deed for the park or resort as a whole) proving ownership.

 While the lot may be a simple concrete slab or a green area, it may also have a separate covered structure to the side of where the RV will be parked.
-It depends entirely on what’s been developed out by the previous owner.
+It depends entirely on what’s been developed by the previous owner.

 There are various fees with an RV lot including property taxes, utility bills, waste management, and housing association fees.